 - Ability to prioritize tasks and manage multiple projects

 - Professional, diplomatic, and discreet with confidential matters

-- Knowledge of synagogue life, Judaism, Jewish holiday cycle, and Hebrew desired but not necessary
+- Knowledge of the local Jewish landscape, synagogue life, Judaism, Jewish holiday cycle, and Hebrew desired but not necessary

 - Bachelor’s degree required